inneralien/SimShop/docs/install.rst

 simulator like Synopsys VCS or Cadence NC-Verilog as well as open source simulators like Icarus Verilog.

-There are multiple ways to install |SIM| depending on how one intends to use it.
+There are multiple ways to install SimShop depending on how one intends to use it.
 It can be download either as a source distribution, which can be installed as a Python package and used to write ones own simulation scripts, or it can be downloaded as a pre-compiled distribution for Windows or Mac OSX.
 For Linux the